2019 Regional Qualifier

 3rd Place (tie)

-Students | Jeshal Patel, Alexander Guerror, and Tommy Grover
+Inventors | Jeshal Patel, Alexander Guerror, and Tommy Grover

 Teacher | Amanda Montgomery

-Louise Radloff Middle School | Gwinnett County
+Louise Radloff Middle School, Gwinnett County

 It's late at night and you're driving.
 You feel yourself start to get sleepy, but, you can't stop.
 Eyes on the Road (Anti-Sleep Defense System) is an app available on IOS and Google Play platforms.
 With built in facial recognition software, the app will detect if your eyes are closed or "droopy" for a specific amount of time.
 When detected it sounds an alarm that can only be turned off by pressing a button on your phone, indicating that you are awake and alert.
 Eyes on the Road (ASDS), keeping the roads safe both day and night.